hiimstevenzhu/cerberus/README.md

 - Extending to other languages, Chinese, Malay, Tamil, Hindu perfectly.

 1. Boyer-Moore's does not fit well with non-roman alphabet - speaking in chinese creates problems
 2. The model has a separate feature which detects some semblance of an accent and transcribes everything into that base accent language.
 For me, it transcribes into malay.
-I need to test this out a bit.
 3. The speed is exceedingly slow, and is unable to support long sentences/conversations.
 4. The model needs to be able to identify the main individual - some sort of voice recognition is required..?